-If the Flipper's firmware is corrupted, the device can be restored using the built-in DFU boot loader.
+If Flipper Zero's firmware is corrupted, the device can be restored using the built-in DFU boot loader.
 This bootloader can't be changed when updating the firmware, so the recovery method is suitable for such cases:

 The device may not work if the battery is low.
 Connect the device to the USB and try to charge the battery before attempting to restore the firmware.

 - Unplug Flipper Zero from the USB.
 If you do not disconnect the device from the power supply, the DFU mode will not activate.